kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 4. `js/scripts.js` runs the code that builds the Tipue search box off-DOM.

 5. If the page loads in a browser where JavaScript is __*disabled*__, steps 2, 3 and 4 can't happen because they need JavaScript to run.
-So the Google CSE search box won't be set to `display:none` and be completly visible, giving our end-users a search option.
+So the Google CSE search box won't be set to `display:none` and be completely visible, giving our end-users a search option.
 Also, since JS is disabled, the Tipue search box won't be built.

-*(Shamless self-promotion: this part of the tutorial focused on dynamically construting page elements off-DOM....if you want to learn more about this, check out my [off-DOM screencast tutorial](/javascript-off-dom/ "kaidez screencast on creating web page elements off-DOM").)*
+*(Shameless self-promotion: this part of the tutorial focused on dynamically constructing page elements off-DOM....if you want to learn more about this, check out my [off-DOM screencast tutorial](/javascript-off-dom/ "kaidez screencast on creating web page elements off-DOM").)*

 <a name="css-detection"></a>
 ## Step 3: Use JavaScript to Detect if CSS is Disabled